bbbbbr/megaduck-info/README.md

 # Mega Duck / Cougar Boy Console Info
 A collection of technical information and resources for the Mega Duck console brought together in one place.
+Much of it researched by others, some by me (minor sound reg fixes, laptop model docs, some ports and patches, etc).

 [Web version](https://bbbbbr.github.io/megaduck-info/)